gayverjr/opencap/docs/interfaces/OpenMolcas.rst

 ------------------------------------------
 **State-averaged RASSCF**

-In order to utilize the Projected CAP approach, a multi-state excited state calculation must be performed.
+In order to utilize the Perturbative CAP approach, a multi-state excited state calculation must be performed.
 In the RASSCF module, the keyword 'CIROOT' is used to activate state-averaged RASSCF calculations.
 The number of states required for the averaging varies based on the system and the active space.
 Setting the number of states equal to the number of orbitals in the active space is a good starting point.